samche42/ShiftScan/README.md

 - ```-m``` A tab-delimited file with metadata for all experimental wells.
 If a compound value is left blank, it is assumed that the well is empty and is not assessed.
 - ```-o``` The path to the desired output folder.
 If it does not exist, a folder will be created with the name specified in this path

+> [!NOTE]
+> If you only want the Tm values estimated and no further comparison or analysis, you can add the ```--only_tm``` flag, which will stop the pipeline early and generate a single output file with The estimated Tm value per sigmoidal region detected.
+This output will **not** work with the companion tool

 Additionally, there are some additional parameters you can provide if you would like to tweak how the data is processed

 - ```-c``` A comma-delimited list of which columns contain your controls (Default:  "1,2")